 \subsection{Filter-based Inference}

 The filter-based algorithm requires an initial position, which can be retrieved from the GPS sensor.
-We rely on Eq.~\eqref{eq:PoseVeh} to predict the vehicles position in the UTM coordinate system.
-At time-step $t$, the measurements become available in the vehicles coordinate system.
-Moreover, the map landmarks are loaded based on the previous vehicle pose $\mathbf{p}_{t-1}$.
-The map landmarks are expressed in the vehicle's coordinate system by applying the transformation $H^{-1}$.
-The transformation $H^{-1}$ is computed from the previous vehicle pose $\mathbf{p}_{t-1}$, as $\mathbf{p}_{t}$ is not available.
-Measurements and map landmarks in the vehicle's coordinate system are provided to DeepLocalization to regress the pose offset $[\Delta \hat{x}, \Delta \hat{y}, \Delta \hat{\varphi}]$.
-Then, the new vehicle pose $\mathbf{p}_{t}$ is estimated by applying the regressed offset to $\mathbf{p}_{t-1}$.
+We rely on Eq.~\eqref{eq:PoseVeh} to predict the vehicle's position in the UTM coordinate system.
+At time step $t$, the measurements become available in the vehicle coordinate system.
+Moreover, the map landmarks are loaded based on the previous pose $\mathbf{p}_{t-1}$.
+The map landmarks are expressed in the vehicle coordinate system by applying the transformation $H^{-1}$, which is computed from the vehicle's previous pose $\mathbf{p}_{t-1}$, since $\mathbf{p}_{t}$ is not available.
+The measurements and map landmarks in the vehicle coordinate system are provided to DeepLocalization to regress the pose offset $[\Delta \hat{x}, \Delta \hat{y}, \Delta \hat{\varphi}]$.
+Finally, the new pose $\mathbf{p}_{t}$ is calculated by applying the estimated offset to $\mathbf{p}_{t-1}$.

 Nevertheless, our network does not take into consideration the time domain, which could help to avoid pose drifts.
 To address this issue, we additionally propose to combine our network with an EKF that has a constant turn rate and velocity (CTRV) motion model.
 The EKF takes the new vehicle pose $\mathbf{p}_{t}$, i.e.~Eq.~\eqref{eq:PoseVeh}, and refines it such that